 Focus on the FoodNinkasi Better Living Room by Melanie Griffin

-- Don't expect a communal dining to resume for a while.
+- Don't expect communal dining to resume for a while.
 Instead enjoy the culinary experience with your immediate party.
 Jukeboxes, arcade machines and lottery terminals may be accessible if six feet apart and cleaned between customers.

 Tips For Being an Excellent Customer

 Beyond normal sanitation practices, some of these protocols have created more challenges for service.
 Both customers and servers are navigating unfamiliar routines from behind masks.
 So here are reminders before eating out:

 - We can't say this enough: kindness first.
 Think of your servers as your flight attendants for this return journey to "dining out."
 At times it may be a turbulent flight, and we're all hoping it's short and they are here to ensure your safety.